How to Write Release Notes – The Right Way

 The hidden value of great release notes

-Release notes aren’t necessarily read by everyone, but the people who do read them matter.
+Not everyone reads release notes, but the people who do read them matter.

-Adam Sigel, Product Manager at InsightSquared says this about release notes:
+Adam Sigel, Product Manager at InsightSquared, says this about release notes:

-“Release notes are a really interesting engagement opportunity to me—most people don’t read them, but those that do represent a highly targeted audience of very engaged users.
+“Release notes are a really interesting engagement opportunity to me.
+Most people don’t read them, but those that do represent a highly targeted audience of very engaged users.
 Every company with an app has to write them, and I love to see who treats it like an opportunity instead of a chore.”

 “These are the people who’re getting the most value from your product, who’re emotionally invested in your team’s success, and who need to be incentivized to tell all their friends about what you’ve made.”

-If a user is anxiously waiting for a specific improvement or functionality, it’s easy to see why they would get worked up over a release note like this:
+If a user is waiting for a specific improvement or functionality, it’s easy to see why they would get worked up over a release note like this:

 A missed opportunity to say the least.